JiyanBlack/Machine_Learning_Coursera_Note/Week9.md

 * Multivariate Gaussian:
     * Automatically captures the correlations.
     * Computaionally expensive for invert matrix
-    * must have m>n, otherwise sigma is non-invertible
+    * must have m>n and no redundant feature, otherwise sigma is non-invertible